Quick answer

 Safety tips

-- ✓Always remove the hard pit before serving - it is a serious choking hazard.
+- ✓Always remove the hard stone (pit) before serving — it's a serious choking hazard.

 Try Nibli today to start planning your baby's meals.